Wharton MBA Deferred Enrollment

 The program seeks students who are ambitious, innovative, and prepared to use a sense of professional liberty to maximize their early career experiences while impacting the world.
 Students from all academic fields and disciplines are encouraged to apply, and the program accepts a highly selective cohort of students, named Moelis Fellows, whose academic and career interests expand the traditional notions of business education.

 Wharton undergraduates have the option of earning an advanced degree in conjunction with their bachelor’s degree.
-This option is called submatriculation, and it is available for Wharton undergraduates in cooperation with the Penn Law School.
+This option is called submatriculation or an accelerated master’s and is available for Wharton undergraduates in cooperation with the Penn Law School or Penn Engineering.

 Students who submatriculate into the Law School take all of their first-year law courses during the fourth year of college and then complete their Wharton requirements during the second and third years of law school.